knative/docs/docs/versioned/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ![image](images/image12.png)

-We are creating the Trigger to process the events that have type moderated-comment, and the extension `badwordfilter: bad` and route them to badword-broker.
+We are creating the Trigger to process the events that have type `moderated-comment`, and the extension `badwordfilter: bad` and route them to `badword-broker`.

 **Create a Trigger:**

 ![image](images/image17.png)

-- 1: Create a new YAML file named `node-server/config/badword-noti-trigger.yaml` and add the following content:
+- 1: Append the following content to your `slack-sink/config/100-broker.yaml`:

-???+ abstract "_node-server/config/badword-noti-trigger.yaml_"
+???+ abstract "_slack-sink/config/100-broker.yaml_"

     ```yaml
     ---